Skip to content

 Connection Limit

-We do not have a set rate limit towards our APIs, but we reserve the right to implement countermeassures against traffic that resembles a DoS attack.
-Meaning that you should not open an obscene amount of HTTP connections at the same time.
-In general our our API has a limit of 40 open connections per IP address.
+We do not have a set rate limit towards our APIs, but we reserve the right to implement countermeasures against traffic that resembles a DoS attack.
+This means that you should not open an obscene amount of HTTP connections at the same time.
+In general, our API has a limit of 40 open connections, per IP address.
 If you have more than 40 open connections our web server may reject your requests.
 If you send large amounts of SMS messages, consider bulking your requests with multiple recipients.
 You can use tags and tagvalues to add unique data per recipient.

 Do note that the actual delivery speed is defined by the operators, so sending 1000 messages in a few seconds will not make the delivery of the messages go much faster.
-1 API call with a 1000 messages will be delivered at the same speed as 10 API calls with a 100 messages.
-In addition, if you receive callbacks for your messages, your webserver should also be able to handle the same amount of traffic in a short timespan.
+1 API call with 1000 messages will be delivered at the same speed as 10 API calls with 100 messages.
+In addition, if you receive callbacks for your messages, your web server should also be able to handle the same amount of traffic in a short timespan.

 Code Examples